cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 - `integ.*.ts.snapshot`: Snapshot directory of all test related resources.
 - `assert.lambda.ts`: Lambda handler function that performs assertions on the deployed resources.
 - `integ.*.ts`: CDK integration test definition file.
+This is where you define the properties of the service you need for the test.

 The assertion runs within an AWS Lambda that is executed after the service is deployed.